ton-link/docs/README.md

 1. [Quickstart using deployed TON Link oracle](#quickstart)
     1. Sending a request
     2. Handling the response
-    3. Join TON Link by hosting a node
 2. [How oracle works?](#hiw)
    1. [Create job](#hiw-cj)
    2. [Job structure](#hiw-js)